Best deals at Walmart in March 2023

 Kenmore smart charcoal grill: $298

-This Kenmore smart grill has Bluetooth capabilities and allows you to easily set times, monitor four meat probe temperatures and view the ambient grill temp gauge right from your phone.
+Planning to grill for a President's Day weekend get-together?
+Then check out this Kenmore smart grill.
+It has Bluetooth capabilities and allows you to easily set times, monitor four meat probe temperatures and view the ambient grill temp gauge right from your phone.

 Kenmore smart charcoal grill, $298 (reduced from $350)